PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-In the above code, we are using **Zod** to validate our user registration data.
+We are using **Zod** in the above code to validate our user registration data.

 The `schemaRegister.safeParse` function validates username, password, and email fields extracted from formData.

-If validation fails (indicated by validatedFields.success being false), the function returns the previous state along with Zod validation errors (zodErrors) and a failure message.
+If validation fails (indicated by validatedFields.success being false), the function returns the previous state, Zod validation errors (zodErrors), and a failure message.

-If validation succeeds, it simply returns the previous state updated with a success indicator.
+If validation succeeds, it returns the previous state updated with a success indicator.

 This Zod validation process ensures that user data meets the application's requirements before proceeding.